 If your device is low on storage, iOS or iPadOS automatically frees up space while installing an app, updating iOS or iPadOS, downloading music, recording videos, and more. iOS or iPadOS only removes items that can be downloaded again or that aren't needed anymore.

 You can check your device's storage in Settings > General > [Device] Storage.
 For best performance, try to maintain at least 1GB of free space.
-If your available storage is consistently less than 1GB, your device might slow down as iOS repeatedly makes room for more content.
+If your available storage is consistently less than 1GB, your device might slow down as iOS or iPadOS repeatedly makes room for more content.

 If you need to free up some space, follow these steps to turn on the storage-saving recommendations built in to iOS or iPadOS:

 - Go to Settings > General > [Device] Storage and read the recommendations that iOS or iPadOS might provide.